rupestre-campos/pi-world-radio/README.md

 being suitable for very old hardware.
 Tested in a pentium 4 single core, 1.5Gb RAM from 2000's era.

 ##Installation
-install mpv with
+install mpv for stream play with

-sudo apt install mpv
+sudo apt install mpv python3-venv

-then python requirements with
+then install python requirements with python3 -m venv .venv source .venv/bin/activate

 python3 -m pip install -r requirements.txt

 then run and have fun

 python3 radio_cli.py

-iteractive version with
+try also a version with terminal UI

 python3 piradio.py

 Still work in progress.
 Feedback and help welcome.